HOLYCOWBATMAN/glcore-rs/README.md

 All symbols are public at the top-level module scope, so all you need to do to include in your source is `use glcore::*`.

-Unfortunately Rust doesn't currently support dynamic loading of libraries, so in the mean time you'll have to comment out the functions that your platform doesn't support.
+Unfortunately Rust doesn't currently support dynamic loading of libraries.
+As an interim solution, I've included a cfg attribute for each api extension.
+You can find a list of these in `./extensions`.

-Be warned: although I tried to be careful there was a great deal of regex involved in the conversion process.
-I might have made some mistakes!
+The default make target includes all the extensions, but unless you're *very* fortunate it will almost certainly give you undefined symbol errors.
+If you're on OS X Lion or greater you can use `make osx-lion`.
+If not you'll have to compose your own target.
+My suggestion is to progressively add flags over time as you require sections of the api for your projects.
+Good luck!

 ~B☼